UCSBCarpentry/2024-02-27-ucsb-webscraping/_episodes/03-manual-scraping.md

 Scraper also recognized that there were four columns in that table, and has accordingly created such columns (highlighted in red in the screenshot), each with its own XPath selector, ```*[1]```, ```*[2]```, ```*[3]``` and ```*[4]```.

-To understand what this means, we have to remember that XPath queries are relative to the current context node.
+To understand this, we must remember that XPath queries are relative to the current context node.
 The context node has been set by the Selector query above, so those queries are relative to the array of tr elements that had been selected.

 We can replicate their effect by trying out the following expression in the console:
 ~~~